python/mypy/docs/source/stubtest.rst

 visibility; for instance, it cannot tell if a return type of a function is accurately typed in the stubs.

-For clarity, here are some more things stubtest does not do:
+For clarity, here are some additional things stubtest can't do:

 * Type check your code -- use ``mypy`` instead
 * Generate stubs -- use ``stubgen`` or ``pyright --createstub`` instead